TodaysArt Festival 2019: Consciousness

 The Hague, 19 – 22 September 2019

-Ever since its birth in 2005, TodaysArt has been transforming the festival landscape, creating new sensory experiences by putting forward immersive art, experimental music and the best club headliners.
+Ever since its inception 2005, TodaysArt has been transforming the festival landscape, creating new sensory experiences by putting forward immersive art, experimental music and the best club headliners.
 For its 15th anniversary edition, the festival set foot in the Hague, but in a world that is very different from where it all started.
 An edition featuring immersive experiences, new media installations and pioneering performances; an edition reflecting on the past 15 years, but also on the opportunities for humanity in our digital future.
 This was TodaysArt 2019: “CONSCIOUSNESS.”

 For its 15th edition, TodaysArt invited a cast of artists closely connected to the festival’s history.
 This included various emerging pioneers, along with some of the most progressive artists and strains in art and music that are defining our culture today.
 The locations this year ranged from industrial heritage to a full-scale theatre, a club designed by Dutch architect Rem Koolhaas and legendary underground spaces for the club program.